home-assistant-libs/python-matter-server/dashboard/README.md

 script/build
 ```

-The folder `dist/web` will contain the build that can be served by any web browser.
+The production build is generated into the matter_server folder, to be picked up by
+the webserver of the python matter server.